 Since recently, a small family winery with individual approach to making wines stood out in the market.
 Mihalj father/son duo received many awards for their Graševina.
 Wine of the Mihalj family comes to the market a full year after most of the others, following their particular approach to wine production.

 Mihalj Graševina is yellow with hints of gold, bringing a ripe fruitiness, gentle floral tones and rich scent.

 Grk is a well appreciated indigenous grape variety from Croatia, characteristic for the area of the island of Korčula.
 A fun fact about Grk is that it has only feminine functional parts of the grape and to grow, it has to be planted next to another variety.
 Usually, it is planted next to Plavac Mali, which is also a well-known red grape variety, since they blossom and ripen at the same time.

 Bire Grk is an organic, dry white wine bringing aromas and flavors of chamomile and hay meadow with brioche, spice, and banana.
 The wine is characteristic for its persistent finish and excellent concentration.

-Enjingi Venje wine is a final product of interesting grape varietal: Pinot Gris, Sauvignon Blanc, Welschriesling, Riesling, Gewürztraminer.
-As these are mostly dry wines they do create a well-balanced, full-body wine with intense flavors and aromas (you can sense a bit of apple, honey, pear, sweat oak and spices).
-It has a fantastic aging potential, and it comes to the market after 18 months aging process in barrique barrels.
+Enjingi Venje wine is a final product of interesting grape varietals: Pinot Gris, Sauvignon Blanc, Welschriesling, Riesling, Gewürztraminer.
+As these are mostly dry wines they do create a well-balanced, full-body wine with intense flavors and aromas (you can sense a bit of apple, honey, pear, sweet oak, and spices).
+It has fantastic aging potential, and it comes to the market after 18 months of the aging process in barrique barrels.
 The rich taste and long finish promise you will be indulging it for a longer period of time.